-Many drop-zones use dual action systems (DOS) which is effectively an SOS on both sides of your harness.
+Many dropzones use the (TAS) emergency system, which includes a two pull - cutaway-RH / reserve-LH.
+Many dropzones use dual action systems (DOS) which is effectively an SOS on both sides of your harness.
 In this way a student trained on a two pull, cutaway-RH / reserve-LH system can jump without changing their emergency drills.

-A few DZs also use a single action (SOS) emergency system (one handle cuts away the main and then deploys the reserve).
+A few dropzones also use a single action (SOS) emergency system (one handle cuts away the main and then deploys the reserve).